energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 Proposed Architecture & Deliverables:

-    1. Thin client REST API (either Typescript/Node.js or Golang, JSON): Ultimately, we'd have to optimize this for millions of TPS, probably using traditional cloud based architecture deployment.
+    1. Thin client REST API (either Typescript/Node.js or Golang, JSON, Swagger Docs): Ultimately, we'd have to optimize this for millions of TPS, probably using traditional cloud based architecture deployment.
 This would enable EW-AI to be integrated easily into many different EW-DOS clients,

     2. Back Eend Data Model/DB (Either SQL or NoSQL, Both?, Mongo?, other?): This protoype would hand-code scheme, no UI for the DB is called for (would be possible later of course)